 In the age of towering tech stacks and advanced analytics, there’s no shortage of metrics you can use to measure your studio’s performance.
 But that’s not the case for setting as many KPIs as possible, Adam says.
 Instead of succumbing to stat overload or using a metric just because other studios do, establish goals specific to your studio and support those goals with only relevant KPIs.

-“Different studios are going to have different goals,” Adam says.
+“Different high-volume studios are going to have different goals,” Adam says.
 “Some may be trying to produce highly branded editorial content and may be fine with shooting eight shots in a day, so long as it looks incredibly pretty.
 Others may want to shoot 150 items in a day.”

 Establish goals specific to your studio and support those goals with only relevant KPIs. - Adam Parker